Researchers look to carbon dioxide as a more environmentally friendly refrigerant gas

 "Compared with the refrigerants we're using right now, CO2 is much less of a greenhouse gas than R404A," Fricke said.

-In his lab, Fricke is installing a that uses solely CO2.
+In his lab, Fricke is installing a refrigeration system that uses solely CO2.
 As a refrigerant, CO2 is nearly ideal because it is nonflammable, nontoxic, doesn't affect the ozone and has a low GWP.
 CO2 isn't perfect though.

 Due to the thermodynamic properties as well as the operating pressures and temperatures involved in refrigeration, CO2 really only works well in cold climates, where it can be efficiently cooled by outside air.
 In warmer climates such as the southern United States, it's more difficult to cool CO2 and more energy is required to operate the refrigeration system.